 AWP, the Association of Writers and Writing Programs also has a series of articles about the MFA application process that can be very helpful in thinking about the process and deciding whether you’re ready to take the plunge.
 Poets & Writers also publishes an annual MFA issue in Sept./Oct. that can be very informative with articles about the MFA experience and advice on choosing a program.

 Another free resource that I highly recommend is Kenzie Allen’s 10-day course at Literistic, “MFA Applications 101.”
-This series of ten emails will walk you through the application process and provide many links to more resources than I can cover here.
+[Update, apparently you have to pay to access Literistic now, even content like this that used to be free.
+April 2023] This series of ten emails will walk you through the application process and provide many links to more resources than I can cover here.
 If you’re starting the application process or even just thinking about it, you owe it to yourself to sign up.
 The more you know about the process, the better you’ll be able to do to write your letter and hone your writing sample.

 Other great resources include the MFA Years blog and the MFA Draft Facebook group: a new group is started each year, so search for the group if my link doesn’t take you to the right one.
 You must request membership and show that you’re an applicant, not a program director like me.